Resource Lab

 Free interaction patterns for modern learning design.

-Resource Lab is a practical collection of free interaction patterns, code snippets, and build notes for learning designers who want to make Articulate Rise, Storyline, and web-based learning experiences feel more modern, useful, and intentional.
+Resource Lab is a growing library of reusable interaction patterns, code snippets, build notes, prototypes, pattern packs, and performance-support ideas for learning designers who want digital learning to feel more useful, modern, and connected to real work.

 Most learning teams do not need more static content.